newrelic/k8s-agents-operator/instrumentation.md

 ## agent imagePullPolicy

-Sets the image pull policy for the sidecar container that will be added to the pod during mutation.
+Sets the image pull policy for the init container that will be added to the pod during mutation.
 See https://kubernetes.io/docs/concepts/containers/images/

 ## agent env

-Sets the env for the sidecar container that will be added to the pod during mutation.
+Sets the env for the init container that will be added to the pod during mutation.
 See https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/

 > Each `name` must start with `NEWRELIC_` or `NEW_RELIC_`

 ## agent resourceRequirements

-Sets the resources for the sidecar container that will be added to the pod during mutation.
+Sets the resources for the init container that will be added to the pod during mutation.
 See https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 ## agent securityContext

-Sets the security context for the sidecar container that will be added to the pod during mutation.
+Sets the security context for the init container that will be added to the pod during mutation.
 See https://kubernetes.io/docs/tasks/configure-pod-container/security-context/

 ## healthAgent